cortexproject/cortex/docs/contributing/how-integration-tests-work.md

 Once the Docker image is built, you can run integration tests:

 ```
-go test -v -tags=requires_docker ./integration/...
+go test -v -tags=integration,requires_docker,integration_alertmanager,integration_memberlist,integration_querier,integration_ruler,integration_query_fuzz ./integration/...
 ```

 If you want to run a single test you can use a filter.
-For example, to only run `TestChunksStorageAllIndexBackends`:
+For example, to only run `TestRulerAPISharding`:

 ```
-go test -v -tags=requires_docker ./integration -run "^TestChunksStorageAllIndexBackends$"
+go test -v -tags=integration,integration_ruler  -timeout 2400s -v -count=1 ./integration/... -run "^TestRulerAPISharding$"
 ```

 ### Supported environment variables